abdolence/reqwest-streams-rs/README.md

 ```

 ## Need server support?
-There are the same functionality:
+There is the same functionality:
 - [axum-streams](https://github.com/abdolence/axum-streams-rs).

 ## Licence